Venafi/firefly-playground/docs/index.md

-??? tip "Tip - Removing the JSON Formatting"
+??? tip "Tip - Getting a valid PEM format"

-    You can also use the `JQ` utility to reformat the certificate chain and remove the JSON encoding.
-To do this pipe the output to `JQ` and specifiy the `-r` for raw falg.
+    Because the output is returned as a JSON data structure it will be JSON encoded and the certificate chain will be on a single line.
+This will not work with your applications that typically require a PEM format which includes newlines.
+You can use the `JQ` utility to reformat the certificate chain and remove the JSON encoding.
+To do this pipe the output to `JQ` and specifiy the `-r` for raw flag.

     ```bash title="Example"
     curl --location 'https://localhost:8289/v1/certificatesigningrequest' \